jmcomets/jmcomets.github.io/_posts/2014-10-28-estimating-pi-with-python.md

 You can see that obviously, most of the time is spent inside that 1 million long loop (no kidding huh?).
-I'm a bit surprised by the results, mainly that random.uniform() isn't as slow as I expected it to be.
+I'm a bit surprised by the results, mainly that `random.uniform()` isn't as slow as I expected it to be.
 It's actually *really fast*.
 That's because the implementation uses a low-level C module.
 Although the difference between the two calls puzzles me...

-So the first person that figures out why the first call to `random.uniform()` is faster than the second **gets a pint**.
+The first person that figures out why the first call to `random.uniform()` is faster than the second **gets a pint**.

 ## Enter Numpy

-Now, you've probably already heard of [Numpy](http://www.numpy.org/), which is famous for n-dimension array manipulation (eg. arrays and matrices) in Python.
+Now, you've probably already heard of [Numpy](http://www.numpy.org/), famous for n-dimension array manipulation (eg. arrays and matrices) in Python.
 There's a lot of things Numpy can do, but in my case I'm just going to be using it for optimizing random uniform arrays.
-Since Numpy is written in C, most of the calls are indeed faster than python code.
+Since Numpy is written in C, most of
+    the calls are indeed faster than python code.
 Though we shouldn't forget that **there is an overhead to calling C code from Python**.

 Below is a new version, making use of Numpy's own implementation of random
 module: